Patent Betting Calculator & Guide

 What is a Patent Bet?

 A patent bet - also known as a 'full coverage multiples bet', consists of three selections and seven bets.
 This mean that you'll find three singles, three doubles and one treble bet.
-The difference between this bet and similar bets is that a patent bet provides the kind of insurance that other bets simply would not provide.
+The difference between this bet and similar bets is that a patent bet provides the kind of insurance that other online bets simply would not provide.

 One of the main elements of this bet is that only one bet actually needs to win for the bet to payout.
 So, if the odds were high enough, you could still make a profit despite having two selections lose.